Trump vows 'severe punishment' for Saudi Arabia if Khashoggi was killed

 Riyadh has dismissed the claims.

-Reporting by Timothy Gardner; Editing by Andrew Bolton
+Reporting by Timothy Gardner; Editing by Andrew Bolton and Leslie Adler